 a.
 It contains a high amount of silica.

 b.
-It is a reddish coloured powdery material.
+It is a reddish colored powdery material.

 c.
 It increases its compressive strength and compatibility with time and hydraulicity ( property to set and hardens).

 d.
 It is good binding and filling material having good bond strength, abrasion resistance, durability, and thermal resistivity.

 b.
 It can be used as binding material like cement or lime.

 c.
-As it’s strength increases on more immersion on water, it can be also used for hydro-constructions like constructions in sea, ocean, rivers, blockage, etc.
+As its strength increases with more immersion on water, it can be also used for hydro-constructions like constructions in sea, ocean, rivers, blockage, etc.

 a.
 Addition of (10- 20) % of quick lime in the clay gives quality surkhi that can give good finishing to the mixture during construction.